 Underwater Vacuum Leak Test

-This test method covers the determination of gross leaks in flexible packaging containing a headspace gas.
+This test method covers the determination of gross leaks in flexible packaging containing headspace.

-Underwater vacuum leak per ASTM D3078 is sensitive down to 250 microns.
+Underwater vacuum leak per ASTM D3078 is sensitive down to 250 microns for flexible packaging.

 Underwater vacuum leak testing may be appropriate especially for small packages and containers which are difficult to evaluate by other package integrity test methods.